mrampton/syllabus/queryoptproblems-solutions.md

 # Indexing Problems

 Let's say we have 10,000 records and we create a secondary B+ tree index on the age attribute.
 A pointer is 8 bytes, the age takes 4 bytes, a page has size 1000 bytes, we enforce a fill factor of 2/3, and ignoring other storage overheads, how many leaf nodes are in the tree?
+How many disk accesses does it take to read *one single tuple* matching a given key (equality search on age)?

         A fill factor of 2/3 gives us only 666 bytes that can store data